Wuzzy2/MineClone2-Bugs/README.md

 ## Bug reporting guidelines

 - Please *only* report bugs here
-- Don't forget to mention the version number
+- Mention the version number
+- The more information, the better
 - Bugs include:
    - Crashes
    - Error messages in chat/console